Ettore Sottsass

 Through these diverse activities, Sottsass established a distinctive and expansive design vocabulary, composed of seeming oppositions up until his death.
 His work is extraordinarily deep in its cultural references, yet delighted in a beguiling play of surfaces.
 Sottsass’ abstractions had latent anthropomorphism; his forms are both playful and monumental.
 The dialectical complexity of his thought—grounded in the idea that design can have an remarkable range of expression—was revolutionary.
 Sottsass left behind a prolific compilation of essays and scholarship, all of which continue to influence designers around the world today.

-Sottsass’ work can be found in the permanent collections of numerous international museums, including the Centre Pompidou, Paris; Corning Museum of Glass, NY; Los Angeles County Museum of Art, CA; M+ Museum, Hong Kong, Metropolitan Museum of Art, New York, NY; Museum of Fine Arts, Houston, TX; Philadelphia Museum of Art, PA; Stedelijk Museum, Amsterdam; and Victoria & Albert Museum, London.
+Sottsass’ work can be found in the permanent collections of dozens of international museums, including the Centre Pompidou, Paris; Los Angeles County Museum of Art, California; M+ Museum, Hong Kong; Metropolitan Museum of Art, New York; Museum of Fine Arts, Houston; Philadelphia Museum of Art; Stedelijk Museum, Amsterdam; and Victoria & Albert Museum, London.

 Sottsass died in 2007 in Milan, Italy.